MMGameslogo MMGames

 fprintf function

-The specified string is written to a file, not to the screen.
+The specified string will be written to a file, not to the screen.

 #include <stdio.h>